hiptest/hiptest-publisher/docs/nodes.md

 This node has two children:
  - actionword: a string representing the name of the called action word (in our example 'my_actionword')
- -arguments: a list of Argument nodes
+ - arguments: a list of Argument nodes

 ### Argument